dcostersabin/Code-Analyzer/README.md

   - Test Your Python Code time complexity , space complexity  and cprofile analysis
   - Automatically downloads from github
+  - Visualize the data into more understandable form

 Analyzing python code for performance evaluation.
 Libraries used in this project are timeit , cProfile and tracemalloc.
 __timeit__ is used for analyzing the time complexity which executes the given code for 5 iteration and returns the time taken to execute.